mpbarbosa/busca_vagas/docs/api/API_CLIENT_DOCUMENTATION.md

     if (!validChristmas) {
       throw new Error(
-        'Christmas package requires check-in on Dec 22 and check-out on Dec 27' );
+        'Christmas package requires check-in on Dec 22 and check-out on Dec 27. ' + 'Use applyBookingRules=false to bypass this restriction.'
+      );
     }
   }